Wednesday, July 7, 2010

 If you are one of my former 1600 Facebook friends, don't even bother trying to contact me because you can't!
 I don't exist!
 I am officially disabled which really means excommunicated!
 I guess the YouTube videos below best describe how I feel right now.
 One of the biggest problems of dealing with many online companies is knowing what the terms of your agreement.
 Like Internet veteran Rob Scobie I recently had my Facebook account disabled after receiving a warning email that I might be disabled.
 I think that there is a huge difference between getting a warning email and being straight up cut off by the powers that be at Facebook.
 My "warning" from Facebook turned into being banished from Facebook in a manner that would have made Charlton Heston's Moses look like he was still included in the Egyptian Royal Family.
 I was kicked out, thrown out, and literally made an example of because I betrayed the terms of my agreement.

-or any online service.
+Here is a quick quiz: how many of you really understand the terms of the agreement when you signed up for Facebook or any online service.
 I actually went to law school, have a PhD and deal with legal documents all of the time and I have to tell you that the document that most people routinely scan and click is clearly written in favor of the drafter of the contract because they know that few people will successfully protest or win in a court of law.

 My point here is that I love the Facebook platform, but in their zeal to prevent spam they are persecuting amateurs like me who have no intention of spamming and only intentions of networking.
 Maybe they should borrow from LinkedIn and allow people to network who belong to the same groups.
 In my case I was experimenting with teaching a class in South Africa and here simultaneously before taking a trip.
 So I networked through one of my friends and that was considered a violation because I was adding too many friends too fast.